-I once spent several uncomfortable minutes in a grocery store watching a young mother with her young child.
+I once spent several uncomfortable minutes in a grocery store watching a young mother with her small child.
 The woman was nicely dressed, probably in her middle twenties.
 She had two children with her, a little girl of perhaps three or four, and another little girl probably a couple of years older.
 The woman was kneeling with her face almost touching the smallest girl’s face, and she was threatening the child with the punishment she was going to receive once they left the store.
 The little girl stood there with her head down and tears rolling silently down her face.
 The other child seemed unaffected by the mother’s anger.

 There was something so strange about the intensity of the woman’s anger and the hopeless attitude of the little girl… AND the way the woman then continued shopping as though nothing had happened.
 Both little girls stayed close to their mother, not touching anything and not talking.
 Suddenly the mother turned on the smallest child, grabbed her by the arms, and started yelling at her again, telling her what a bad girl she was and how she was going to be punished for what she had just done, even though as far as I could tell the child had done nothing.
 With each new threat an expression of pain passed over the little girl’s face.
 I think the mother might have been squeezing her arms, but it was impossible to be sure.